miho/OCC-CSG/README.md

 ## Sample

 To get started quickly download a [binary release](https://github.com/miho/OCC-CSG/releases) (available for Linux, macOS and Windows on x64).
+On macOS occ-csg can be installed via [Homebrew](https://brew.sh):

+    brew install miho/tap/occ-csg

 These three lines